 When Princess Elizabeth meets Lionel Logue the first time, she says that the President for the Royal Society for Speech Therapists warned her that Logue's "antipodean methods were both unorthodox and controversial."
 Antipodean can mean the exact opposite of something, or it can refer to the collective region of Australia & New Zealand.
 The film makes use of both definitions: Logue was an Australian; he is portrayed as a rogue character whose treatments go against conventional wisdom.
-The director, Tom Hooper, played on Logue's Australian nationality and his unconventionality because he felt that the English have an aversion to therapy.
+The director, Tom Hooper, played on Logue's Australian nationality and his unconventionality because he felt that the British have an aversion to therapy.

 With Colin Firth winning the Academy Award Best Actor Oscar for playing King George VI in this film, Best Acting Oscars have now gone to actors playing both Queen Elizabeth II (Helen Mirren in The Queen (2006)) and her father, and awarded just four years apart.